what WIDE does

 - load preset: Drum Bus

-- high FOCUS (4 kHz) keeps kick and snare centered
+- FOCUS at 800 Hz keeps kick and snare centered

 - width shaper boosts 8 kHz for open overhead sound